mwpeltzer/Ball-is-Life-Project1/readme.md

 ###Introduction

 This will be a simple game where the player will be a ball.
 The ball will have one function of bouncing up and down.
-The reason for this action is clear hurdles that come towards the player.
+The reason for this action is to clear hurdles that come towards the player.

 ###Approach

 The gameplay space will be created using canvas.
-The visualization of movement for the terrain will be using a function that will help me manipulate the x and y axis to give the allussion of movement along the screen.
+The visualization of movement for the terrain will be completed using a function that will help me manipulate the x axis to give the allussion of movement along the screen.

 I will then add a timout function to create 'blocks' that will randomly show up and move towards the player.
 The player will then have to time their key press to clear the hurdle.